 Having said that, in some cases BYOD can save you money.
-“One of the most expensive devices you can supply your employees is a smart phone,” explains Jones.
-“You have to buy the phone itself, and you have to pay for the service."
+“One of the most expensive devices you can supply your employees is a smartphone,” explains Jones.
+“You have to buy the device itself, and you have to pay for the service."

 “If you let them, employees will use their network and their phone.
 You might decide to pay them a small stipend, and as a result you get the benefits of a mobile workforce without the additional costs.”